Sunday, June 7, 2015

 The Middle Village-Station Camp Interpretive site has a 1/3 mile loop trail with signs and overlooks.
 The trail is crushed rock which is loose in spots so pushing along is somewhat difficult.

 The parking lot is large enough for small RVs.
-Larger RVs can park on the opposite side of US 101.
+Larger RVs can be parked on the opposite side of US 101.
 Park